-An indicator is provided on the wipe spring assembly with graduations given in 0.050 inch on which the wipe is indicated directly, See Figure 8.
+An indicator is provided on the wipe spring assembly with graduations given in 0.05 inch on which the wipe is indicated directly.
+See Figure 8.

-Improvement in the accuracy of the wipe measurement may be obtained by using a feeler gauge between the top of the wipe indicator and the erosion disk.
-The difference in readings recorded on each pole with the breaker closed and open will be the contact wipe.
-After adjustment the wipe should be 0.155-0.180 inch.
+Improved accuracy of the wipe measurement may be obtained by using a feeler gauge between the top of the wipe indicator and the erosion disk.
+The difference in readings on each pole with the breaker closed and open is the contact wipe.
+Adjustment not required if wipe is more than 0.075 inch.
+After adjustment the wipe should be 0.15-0.18 inch.